Pomilon-Intelligence-Lab/CRSM/docs/ROADMAP.md

 ## Phase 3: The "Centaur" Pipeline Implementation (✅ COMPLETE)

-We have successfully refactored the codebase into a modular 3-stage training pipeline (Backbone → Dynamics → Offline Value Training) and modernized the configuration system.
+We have successfully refactored the codebase into a modular 4-stage training pipeline (Backbone → Dynamics → Offline Value Training → Assembly) and modernized the configuration system.

 *   **[DONE]** **Refactoring & Archival:**
     *   Archived v0 prototype scripts to `scripts/archive/v0_prototype/`.